RohitChandupatla/pm-s04-g07-project/README.md

 * 3.8 Testing

 #### 4. Monitoring and Controlling
-* 4.1 Checking for issues
+* 4.1 Checking for the issues

 #### 5. Closing
 * 5.1 Review